mavengences/Root_Driver_Data/README.md

 ```

 The code below will iterate over the hash map generated in the above statement and aggregate the trip data to determine MPH and total distance traveled
 It utilizes a lot of python existing list summation operations as well as basic division and json list search criteria.
-Generates a final JSON output
+It generates a final JSON output
 hash-map where each user (Dan, Bob and Alex) have their MPH and distance aggregated into single numbers.

+ex output:
+{'Dan': {'Distance': 39, 'MPH': 47}, 'Alex': {'Distance': 42, 'MPH': 34}, 'Bob': {'Distance': 0, 'MPH': 0}}

 ```